qiujian16/k8s-enhancements/keps/sig-auth/xxxx-limit-impersonate-permission/README.md

 - impersonating on any APIGroup is hard to describe.
 - core APIGroup has to be specially treated.
 - the APIGroup might be too long for a CRD, e.g. cluster.x-k8s.io.imperonsation.k8s.io

+### Check permission intersaction of impersonator and target user

+This is an approach to check intersected permission of the impersonator and the target user, and only allow the action if both have the correct permission.
+Comparing to the proposed approach: this approach requires the impersonator to have the permission who is not desired to have, while in the proposed apporch, the impersonator's permission is clearer that it can only perform the action when impersonating.

 ## Infrastructure Needed (Optional)